 Thank goodness for Starbucks when you are forced to wait

 The average time waiting was about an hour.
-The longest was nearly up to 2 hours!!
+The longest we’ve experienced was nearly 2 hours!
 We started off in our local branch which is mostly a consumer bank.
 We’re situated where predominantly the older generation live.
 Some may think that grandmas and grandpas would still have a love affair of the check.
 Nope.
 Our senior citizens are hip and cool with digital banking, or they simply join the line at the bank adding to the excessive wait times.

 Complaining to staff about the poor experience and threatening the bank manager that “we will leave” didn’t work.
 They didn’t care, we were just another number.
 Their customers are primarily the older folks living in the nearby retirement villages, a booming industry in our little town.
 So much for the council wanting to bring jobs back to our region.

 After one of my “friendly” interrogation sessions with local bank staff, a lovely lady suggested that I go to a business bank in the city.
 There was relief on both of our faces.
-However, after attending the Queen St bank location that has a dedicated Foreign Exchange center, they too were perplexed with the checks.
+However, after arriving at the city branch—which has a dedicated Foreign Exchange center—they too were perplexed with the checks.

-Other people in line had wads of colorful cash in various currency nominations.
+Other people in line had wads of colorful notes in different in currencies.
 Their transactions were easy as pie.
-I had my colorful pieces of paper that our customers are so proud to exchange for our services.
-My transaction, not so.
-I waited and sipped on my Starbucks decaf Vanilla Sweet Cream Cold Brew.
+I had my colorful pieces of paper too, that our customers are so proud to exchange for our services.
+My transaction was not so easy though.
+I sipped my Starbucks decaf Vanilla Sweet Cream Cold Brew.
+And I waited…

 A procedure and process system

 The saving grace is that the Commonwealth Bank has a procedure and process system similar to Way We Do’s process management software.
-The tellers conduct searches to find procedures on how to deposit foreign checks and other jobs-to-be-done.
-They follow the step-by-step instructions, albeit they normally bring in a second person when the computer system does not do what the procedure instructs.
+The tellers conduct searches to find procedures on how to deposit foreign checks and other tasks that needed to be done.
+They follow the step-by-step instructions—but they still needed to bring in a second person when the computer system does not do what the procedure instructs.
 Without their procedures, they simply would not be able to process the payment.

-However, the point of this article is not about the usage and depositing of checks, but rather the customer experience when carrying out this task and how it costs both of our organizations.
+However, the point of this article is not about the usage and depositing of checks, but rather the customer experience when carrying out this task and how it poor processes cost both of our organizations.